michaldo/cyber-logging/README.md

     org.slf4j.LoggerFactory.getLogger("com.cybercom.logging.core.EntryExitMethodLogger").debug("Check logging");

-If you see message *Check logging* in your logs then log configuration is OK and problem is somewhere else Otherwise fix log configuration
+If you see message *Check logging* in your logs then log configuration is OK and problem is somewhere else.
+Otherwise fix log configuration

 #### I have error "error the @within pointcut expression is only supported at Java 5 compliance level or above"